 The Godna Project

-A two-day festival bringing together indigenous tattoo artists from across India, The Godna Project will document and discuss the significance of the rapidly disappearing art of hand poke or godna tattoo making.
+A two-day festival bringing together indigenous tattoo artists from across India, The Godna Project aims to document and discuss the significance of the rapidly disappearing art of hand poke or godna tattoo making.
 It aims to present and call for the preservation of traditional tattoo practices in order to raise awareness and appreciation among the general public for this rich cultural heritage.

 Check out more folk arts festivals here.